Why do we exist?

 Background:

 After learning chess at 14 (quite late as you can see) and playing tournaments across India, I dropped out of college and CA at 19.
-I hitchhiked across southern India and lived in a home for homeless before chess returned to rescue me.
+I hitchhiked across southern India and lived in a home for the homeless before Chess returned to rescue me.
 By education, I remain an Inter.
 Chartered Accountant.

 Chess:

-Since dropping out, I have worked as a chess coach, organized tournaments, marketed chess products, worked as an arbiter, organized tournaments, reported events as a chess journalist, acted as an official photographer in several tournaments, worked as a manager for a couple of (incredibly) talented titled players, mainly Nihal Sarin, and edited one of the best chess news portals of the world (ChessBase).
+Since dropping out, I have worked as a chess coach, organized tournaments, marketed chess products, worked as an arbiter, reported events as a chess journalist, acted as an official photographer in several tournaments, worked as a manager for a couple of (incredibly) talented titled players, mainly Nihal Sarin, and edited one of the best chess news portals of the world (ChessBase).

 In 2015, I helped found ChessBase India - a monopoly in chess content in India.